Encrypting Apache Kafka on Heroku with Your Encryption Key

 $ aws kms disable-key --key-id CMK_ARN

 Once we receive notification of the key disablement, there is a 10 minute waiting period before action is taken.
-This is to ensure accidental changes to the key status do not unnecessarily alter resources that depend on the key.
+The waiting period helps make sure accidental changes to the key status do not unnecessarily alter resources that depend on the key.

 After the 10 minute waiting period, we will shutdown all services that use the encryption key.
 Next we will stop all servers that run those services.
 Finally, we will send an email notification to application administrators notifying them of the disabled action.
 Expect approximately 20 minutes to elapse between key disablement and service shutdown.